scribu/wp-front-end-editor/readme.txt

 == Frequently Asked Questions ==

-= "Parse error: syntax error, unexpected T_CLASS..."
-Help! =
+= Error on activation: "Parse error: syntax error, unexpected T_CLASS..." =

 Make sure your host is running PHP 5.
 Add this line to wp-config.php to check: